Anisotropic solid dark energy: Isotropic Dark Energy

 \section{Isotropic Dark Energy}

 So far, we have been mainly interested in the solid as a viable model for an anisotropic late-time expansion of the Universe.
-Interestingly, note that the spatial shear vanishes if $n = 0$, $m = 0$, or $n = m$, when the attractor point is (\emph{DE-1}), (\emph{DE-2}), or (\emph{DE-3}), respectively.
-However, this does not mean that $\Sigma$ is zero during the whole expansion history, since the dynamical analysis only provides the asymptotic behavior of the system.
+Interestingly, in the previous analysis, we showed that the only possibility to get an isotropic Universe is the case when $n = m$.
 Nonetheless, the solid is also compatible with the FLRW metric, and it can also be used to describe an isotropic late-time expansion with equation of state close to $-1$.
 For this we have to consider that the Lagrangians $F^I$ are identical.
 Thus, the isotropic model requires $\sigma = 0$ in the Bianchi-I metric in Eq. \eqref{metric}, and:

 The Friedman equations in Eqs. (\ref{H2 eq}) and (\ref{Hdot eq}) are simplyfied as

 Defining $f^2 = F / (m_\text{P}^2 H^2)$ and using the density parameter $\Omega_r$ in Eq. \eqref{variables}, the autonomous set is reduced to